jeffpamer/mixinsPost/post.md

 ```

 The issue here is we have now increased the coupling of our view to the `alert`
 mixin.
-In our third attempt we will decresee the coupling of logic as well as
+In our third attempt, we will decrease the coupling of logic as well as
-increse the coheasion of our mixin.
+increase the cohesion of our mixin.

-Another thing you may notice is the timing of when our second attempt gets
-executed.
-The `Mixin` Method gets called when the scripts are first paresd and
+Another thing you may notice is the timing of the execution of our second attempt.
+The `Mixin` Method is called when the scripts are first parsed and
 executed by the broweser.
-We would have substantially more flexability if we
+We would have substantially more flexibility if we
 could defer this until the individual classes get initialized.
-To do this we are
+To do this, we are
-going to add a little bit of sugar to the base `Backbone.View` class.
+going to add a little bit of sugar to the base `Backbone.View` class:

 ```javascript
 var OriginalBackboneView = Backbone.View;